biona001/GhostKnockoffGWAS/README.md

 This is a package for analyzing summary statistics data from [*genome-wide association studies (GWAS)*](https://en.wikipedia.org/wiki/Genome-wide_association_study) under the statistical *knockoff framework*.
 Compared to marginal association testing which controls the FWER, the knockoff framework conducts conditional independence testing while controlling the FDR.
 As a consequence, `GhostKnockoffGWAS` can be both more precise and powerful than current state-of-the-art GWAS+fine-mapping methods.
 Its detailed evaluations can be found in our [companion paper](https://www.biorxiv.org/content/10.1101/2024.02.28.582621v1).

+## Installation

+GhostKnockoffGWAS is available:
++ as a **standalone binary**
++ as a regular Julia package

+For more extended instructions on installation, please refer to the [documentation](https://biona001.github.io/GhostKnockoffGWAS/dev/man/examples/).

 ## New users

 To get started, please refer to the [documentation](https://biona001.github.io/GhostKnockoffGWAS/dev).